Home > Management > Management and leadership > Charisma at the service of your managerial leadership

 Examples:

-• Sylvain*, expert in operational excellence, had a defect in posture and gaze which conveyed to others the sensation of an unpleasant attitude.
-By changing the tilt of his head when he speaks, then by working on the connection to the other's gaze, he completely changed the impression he gave when he spoke.
-He was thus able to regain his self-confidence.
+• Sylvain*, expert in operational excellenceHis posture and the way he looked gave others the impression that he had an unpleasant attitude.
+By changing the way he tilted his head when he spoke, and then working on the way he connected with the other person's gaze, he completely changed the impression he gave when he spoke.
+As a result, he was able to regain his self-confidence.

 Although opinions differ on the foundations of charisma, it is difficult for a manager to do without it today.
 Charismatic leadership facilitates the manager's mission, acting as a real booster of human relations.
-The fact remains that charisma does not appear at the wave of a magic wand.
-On the contrary, it relies on soft skills that are learned over time and strengthened with experience.
-To conclude, sincerity, authenticity and appropriate communication are the best foundations for charismatic and effective leadership.
+But charisma doesn't just appear out of the blue.
+On the contrary, it is based on soft skills that are learned over time and strengthened with experience.
+In conclusion, sincerity, authenticity and appropriate communication are the best foundations for charismatic and effective leadership.

-*First names have been changed to maintain the anonymity of the participants.
+*First names have been changed to protect the anonymity of participants.

 Our expert